akka/akka/akka-docs/rst/project/migration-guide-2.4.x-2.5.x.rst

 AbstractActor
 -------------

-``AbstractActor`` has been promoted from its experimental state and while doing this we did some small, but important, improvements to the API that will require some mechanical changes of your source code.
+``AbstractActor`` has been promoted from its experimental/may change state and while doing this we did some small, but important, improvements to the API that will require some mechanical changes of your source code.